sjp38/pyScreenArragner/README.md

 # pyScreenArranger

-Tool which helps screen arranging by coordinate window.
+Tool which helps screen arranging by coordinating window.

 Currently, support _linux_ only.
 We will __not__ support _MS Windows_, maybe.
 If you are using Windows, consider using _WinSplitRevolution_ which gave